 Course Code EVS501

 Course Title DISASTER MANAGEMENT

 Type of Course Audit Course

 LTP 200

 Credits 0

 Course Prerequisites Nil

-Course Objectives Learn to demonstrate a critical understanding of key concepts in disaster risk reduction and humanitarian response.
-Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations.
-Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries, particularly their home country or the countries they work
+Course Objectives -Students will be able to: 1. learn to demonstrate a critical understanding of keeping disaster risk reduction and humanitarian response.
+2. critically evaluate disaster risk reduction and humanitarian response policy and practicefrom multiple perspectives.
+3. develop an understanding of standards of humanitarian response and practical relevance in specific types of disconflict situations.
+4. critically understand the strengths and weaknesses management approaches, planning and programming countries, particularly their home country or the 5. countries they work in

-Course Outcome (CO) The learner will be able to- 1.
-Learn to demonstrate a critical understanding of key concepts in disaster risk reduction and humanitarian response.
-2. Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives.
-3. Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations.
-4. Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries, particularly their home country or the countries they work in
+Course Outcome The learner will be able to-

+(CO) Learn to demonstrate a critical understanding of key concepts in disaster risk reduction and humanitarian response.
+Critically evaluate disaster risk reduction and humanitarian response policy and practice from multiple perspectives.
+Develop an understanding of standards of humanitarian response and practical relevance in specific types of disasters and conflict situations.
+Critically understand the strengths and weaknesses of disaster management approaches, planning and programming in different countries, particularly their home country or the countries they work in